jsxstyle/jsxstyle/packages/jsxstyle-webpack-plugin/README.md

 ### `parserPlugins`

-`jsxstyle-loader` uses `babylon` to parse javascript into an AST.
-By default, `jsxstyle-loader` is preconfigured with most of `babylon`’s plugins enabled, but if you need to enable additional plugins, you can specify an array of plugins with the `parserPlugins` option.
+`jsxstyle-webpack-plugin` uses `babylon` to parse javascript into an AST.
+By default, `jsxstyle-webpack-plugin` is preconfigured with most of `babylon`’s plugins enabled, but if you need to enable additional plugins, you can specify an array of plugins with the `parserPlugins` option.

-You can see a list of all available plugins in [the `babylon` README][babylon plugins].
+You can see a list of all available plugins in [the `@babel/parser` documentation][parser plugins].

 ### `classNameFormat`

-Out of the box, `jsxstyle-loader` will use a _non-deterministic_ class naming scheme.
+Out of the box, `jsxstyle-webpack-plugin` will use a _non-deterministic_ class naming scheme.
 Because webpack’s module iteration order is not guaranteed, class names will differ slightly between builds of the same code.
 If you need class names to remain the same each time the same code is bundled, set the `classNameFormat` option to `hash` in your loader config.
 Class names will be generated using a content-based hash.

 ### `liteMode`